BZoennchen/supercollider-book/intro.md

 We get used to the internet, smartphones, social media, and other platform economies, and endless repetition of the trivial.
 As an individual, we seem powerless concerning new technologies.
 If there is a market, we most certainly have to get used to yet another technological phantasy.
+Is it *The Public* that wants to transfer another big chunk of reality into a *Metaverse*;
+a virtual world based on a business ontology and governed by a corporate dictatorship?

 I neither advocate for the denial nor for embracing technology in general.
 Instead, I advocate for an ongoing evaluation of all the different technologies.
 Are they emancipatory?
 How do they change our way of thinking, feeling, and communicating?
 Are they useful?
+Who is controlling them?
+What are they intended to accomplish?
 What space do they open up?
 Do they offer artistic potential?
 What realities do they destroy?